 We're careening towards bankruptcy.

-And the question is, you know, did Republicans give too much in terms of negotiation for a president that had no choice eventually that they would have to go along with where they are.
+And the question is, you know, did Republicans give too much in terms of negotiation for a president that had no choice?

-Now, apparently it's only a 99-page document outlining a complex debt ceiling quote compromise called the Fiscal Responsibility Act, which never trust the name of a bill because it's usually a lie, so that means nothing to me.
+Now, apparently, it's only a 99-page document outlining a complex debt ceiling, quote, compromise called the Fiscal Responsibility Act, which never trusts the name of a bill because it's usually a lie.

-Initially, I would have preferred that they have this debate a year from now, and that would shift the original Republican bill from March 31, 2024.
+Initially, I would have preferred that they have this debate a year from now, and that would shift the original Republican bill from March 31st, 2024.

-You know, the problem with all of this is we've got a new axis of evil that we're confronting.
+The problem with all of this is we've got a new axis of evil that we're confronting.

-yet again on the world stage stage shuts the door for now uh uh meeting, you know, that we desperately need at this time.
+Stage shuts the door for now a meeting that we desperately need at this time.

-You have a simulated attack uh that China's putting out where they destroyed the U.S. Navy's largest warship.
+You have a simulated attack that China's putting out where they destroyed the U.S. Navy's largest warship.

 Nearly every surface vessel was shattered by the attack and eventually all sank in the simulation put out by China.

-Okay, so they're getting more aggressive by the day, and and China basically sticking the middle finger in Joe Biden's face, just like they did with their spy balloon, just like Russia did by taking out a drone.
+Okay, so they're getting more aggressive by the day, and China basically sticking the middle finger in Joe Biden's face, just like they did with their spy balloon, just like Russia did by taking out a drone.

-Uh we do have one update.
+We do have one update.

-Let them feel the the heat in this.
+Let them feel the heat in this.

-Um, so you know, I can give you the pluses, the minuses, who's for, who's against all of this, and the reasons why.
+So, you know, I can give you the pluses, the minuses, who's for, who's against all of this, and the reasons why.

-And he laid out in his Twitter account that, you know, it's financial debt ceiling deal in terms of limit save and grow as passed, and the GOP deal is is gonna save around two and a half trillion dollars less, he thinks when it's ultimately scored out by the Congressional Budget Office.
+And he laid out on his Twitter account that, you know, it's a financial debt ceiling deal in terms of limit, save, and grow as passed.

 He said not one Republican should vote for this deal.

-Byron Donald's is saying Washington is lying again.
+Byron Donalds is saying Washington is lying again.

 The bill has no cap in raising the debt just to date in the future.

-Uh who was it that called it a turd sandwich?
+So, who was it that called it a turd sandwich?

-That was I believe that was, I think it was Ralph Norman.
+That was, I believe that was, I think it was Ralph Norman.

-No, that was maybe it was I'm not sure.
+No, that was, maybe it was, I'm not sure.

 Go ahead, play it.